 In tight-knit communities, public health connects us all, for better or worse.
 A campus of our size and complexity regularly experiences public health challenges requiring well-organized planning and decisive response.

-Outbreaks of infectious diseases and communicable illnesses – such as an influenza epidemic, measles, mumps, norovirus, and sexually transmitted illnesses (STIs), and even outbreaks that occur elsewhere, like Ebola and Zika virus – require multifaceted management strategies and education campaigns to minimize the risk of contagion.
+Outbreaks of infectious diseases and communicable illnesses – such as an influenza epidemic, measles, mumps, norovirus, and sexually transmitted illnesses (STIs), and even outbreaks that occur elsewhere, like SARS, Ebola and Zika virus – require multifaceted management strategies and education campaigns to minimize the risk of contagion.